NickGrunert/master-thesis/modules/02_algorithm.typ

     It is evident that, given the normalization of the values preceding this step, the derivative values between $[-255, 255]$, in this example, will be set to $[-230, 230]$.
 Consequently, all values that fall outside this range will be set to the new extrema.

     It has also demonstrated that interpreting the actually clipped values as edges and executing the surface generation steps on them can function as a mask for base area detection, as will be discussed in @section:surfaces:filtering.
+    The direct effect of this is shown in @fig:algorithm:clipping, which shows the difference between applying 0 and 7 percent clipping.
+    While no clipping shows very low distinguishable values, the shape of the roof becomes visible after the clipping is applied.
+    Inside the value graph, the hills representing the individual segments become visible.
+    It should be noted that in the example shown no normalization was applied, but the general effect is not affected by this.
+    Said theory of base area detection can also be seen in the visualization of the clipped values in the bottom column of the graphs.

+    #subpar.grid(
+      columns: 2,
+      gutter: 2mm,
+      box(figure(image("../figures/clipping/0.png"), caption: [0%]), clip: true, width: 100%, inset: (bottom: 0.1in, left: -4.3in, right: -4.3in)),
+      box(figure(image("../figures/clipping/7.png"), caption: [7%]), clip: true, width: 100%, inset: (bottom: 0.1in, left: -4.3in, right: -4.3in)),
+      caption: [
+        Comparison between applying 0 and 7 percent clipping.
+      ],
+      label: <fig:algorithm:clipping>,
+    )

     #heading(depth: 5, numbering: none, bookmarked: false)[Implementation]
+    The implementation of this process is a relatively uncomplicated matter.
+    The algorithm does not make any assumptions regarding the distribution of derivatives.
+    It also does not calculate individual threshold values depending on the actual distribution between negative and positive values.
+    Instead, the values on each side are taken equally.
+    The values that were clipped will be saved for later use in the surface generation step.

     ```python
     def edge_detection(...):
       percent = params.clipping_percentage